dimppa/quizdom/README.md

 3. main.py verifies download and launches transcript.py
 4. transcript.py takes the video from video_current and extracts the audio using moviepy -> transcribes the video using whisper -> deposits transcript in transcript_current and moves video+audio files from video_current to video_archive
 5. transcript.py launches quiz.py
-6. quiz.py takes the transcript from transcript_current and sends a prompt to ollama to generate a quiz with 5 multiple choice questions + answer key -> deposits quiz in quizzes and moves transcript from transcript_current to transcript_archive
+6. quizgen.py takes the transcript from transcript_current and sends a prompt to gpt-4o via openai api to generate a quiz with 5 multiple choice questions + answer key -> deposits quiz in quizzes and moves transcript from transcript_current to transcript_archive.
+Or use quizgen_ollama.py to do the same locally.
-7. ready quiz in quizzes
+8. quiz.py

 ## Libraries
 - yt-dlp
 - moviepy
 - whisper
+- OpenAi
+- argprase
+- datetime
-- ollama + deepseek-r1:8b
+- random
 - shutil
 - os
+- - ollama + deepseek-r1:14b (if generating quiz locally)

 ## Ongoing development
 ### Access to YouTube watch history